johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/guards.md

 ## Unions

 Unions types—or sum types—represent values that can be one of several types.
-Use the `unionGuard()` function to create a validation function for a union type:
+Use the `oneOfGuard()` function to create a validation function for a union type:

 ```ts
 const isStringOrNumber = unionGuard(isString, isNumber)